When The Wave met The Dragonfly.

 Of course, we have grown considerably since then and we have met some great people on our journey.
 The team is now 30 people strong across all departments.
 We have Mr K, Cath, Yougan, Ash, Jenn, John and his team, Eslam, Vanessa, Mr Gun and many more amazing people who we have met along the way.

 We have our international ambassadors, distinguished mental health professionals, psychiatrists and psychotherapists around the world.
-We also work with Caroline Curtis Dolby and Belgravia Therapy in London, and Antonio Metastasio, Consultant Psychiatrist.
+We also work with Caroline Curtis Dolby and Belgravia Therapy in London.
 Our international team continues to grow.

 Our roof terrace is home to clinical team meetings and Friday night treats for the whole team.
 It is also home to literally hundreds of dragonflies.
 The Wave is a place where dreams are realised and dragonflies are cherished.